diananalule/Library/README.md

 1. Install [virtualenv](https://docs.python.org) on your machine:
 * __For windows__:
 ```
-$ python -m pip install virtualenv
+$ Install latest python in VS code which comes with Pip version
 ```
 * __For Linux and Mac OS__:
 ```
 $ pip install virtualenv
 ```
-2. Create a directory called LMS and move into that directory:
+2. Create a directory called Library and move into that directory:
 ```
-$ mkdir LMS
+$ mkdir library
-$ cd LMS
+$ cd library
 ```

 3. Clone this projects public repository from [gitlab](https://gitlab.com):